georgepearce245/social-skills-chatbot/chatbot/data/nlu.md

 - ok thanks, how are you?
 - ok thank you, how are you?
 - ok thank you, and you?
+- I'm good thanks, how are you?
+- I'm good thanks, how are you

 ## intent:greet+ask_howdoing
 - hi, how are you